Boehringer-Ingelheim/bhmbasket/cran-comments.md

 * Fixed a bug leading to an error messages in getEstimates().
 It would occur if in a previous call of performAnalyses() differences between cohorts were calculated, but not in the current call of performAnalyses().

 * Registration of parallel backend is now the responsibility of the user to allow for flexibility.
-A respective message is displayed in performAnalysis() if no parallel backend is registered.
+A respective message is displayed in performAnalyses() if no parallel backend is registered.

 * Functions simulateScenarios() and performAnalyses() look up for their arguments 'n_trials' and 'n_mcmc_iterations', respectively, in the global environment if not provided by user.